aarong/feedme-server-core/DEV.md

   `started` and the `start` event must be emitted.

-  If the transport fails to start, the transport state must become `stopping` and then `stopped`.
-The `stopping` and `stop` events must be emitted sequentially.
+  If the transport fails to start, the transport state must become `stopping` and then eventually `stopped`.
+The `stopping` and eventually `stop` events must be emitted.

 - `transport.stop()`

-  Allows the server to tell the transport to stop accepting new connections and begin terminating existing connections.
+  Allows the server to tell the transport to stop accepting new connections and terminate existing connections.
 Returns nothing.

   The server will only call this method if the transport state is `started`.
-It will not call this method if the transport state is `starting`.

-  The transport state must become `stopping` and the `stopping` event must be emitted synchronously.
-The transport state must subsequently become `stopped` and the `stop` even must be emitted.
+  The transport state must become `stopping` and eventually `stopped`.
+The `stopping` and eventually `stopped` events must be emitted.

-- `transport.clientState(clientId)`

-  Allows the server to retrieve the connection state for a given client.

-  Returns `"connected"` if there is a client with the supplied identifier and `"disconnected"` if not.

-  The server will only call this method if the transport state is `started`.

-- `transport.clients()`

-  Allows the server to retrieve the identifiers of all connected clients.

-  Returns an array of string client identifiers.

-  The server will only call this method if the transport state is `started`.

 - `transport.send(clientId, msg)`

   Allows the server to send a string message to a client.
 Returns nothing.

-  The server will only call this method if the transport state is `started` and will only reference `clientId`s that are `connected`.
+  The server will only call this method if the transport state is `started` and will only reference a `clientId` that is `connected`.

-  The server will only call this method if the transport state is `started` and if the client is understood to be connected.

 - `transport.disconnect(clientId)`